marcinkuzminski/rhodecode/docs/api/api.rst

 get_user
 --------

-Get's an user by username, Returns empty result if user is not found.
+Get's an user by username or user_id, Returns empty result if user is not found.
 This command can be executed only using api_key belonging to user with admin rights.